00 / Start HereStart here

 03 / Read

-Every write must produce an Exchange-readable result.
+Every write must produce a proof-readable result.